ethereum-optimism/specs/specs/experimental/plasma.md

 | ----------------- | ------------------------------- |
 | 0                 | `keccak256(tx_payload)`         |

-The batcher SHOULD cap input payloads to the maximum L1 tx size or risk the input to be skipped during derivation.
+The batcher SHOULD cap input payloads to the maximum L1 tx size or the input will be skipped during derivation.
+See [derivation section](#derivation) for more details.

 The batcher SHOULD NOT submit a commitment onchain unless input data was successfully stored on the service.
 In addition, a DA provider storage service SHOULD return an error response if it is unable to properly